Tap the text to show or hide reading controls.

 “Then let’s include this next month, and I’ve sent the recipe on Messenger, so please refer to it.”

 After finishing his conversation with the staff, Gyu-yeon rubbed his forehead.
-Naru, who had filled a tray with bread, sat at a corner table and stamped his feet.
-It was cute and funny how he kept rhythm on his toes as if he were excited.
+Naru, who had filled a tray with bread, sat at a corner table and was stamping his feet.
+It was both cute and funny how he was keeping rhythm on his toes as if he were so excited.

 Had Seo-yeon already made him a drink?
 Beside the tray was a bubble tea filled to overflowing with tapioca pearls.
 It looked like she hadn’t skimped on the ingredients.